Lauric Acid in Coconut Oil

 Lauric Acid Benefits.
 Coconut oil has been a staple for hundreds of years.
-It has always been used in tropical countries for dietary purposes, for skin and nail care, for moisturizers and for hair care.
+It has always been used in tropical countries for dietary purposes, skin and nail care, moisturizers, and hair care.

 In this article, I will be reviewing several research studies that were used to assess the claims that coconut oil was beneficial to humans cardiovascular health.
 The major producer of coconut oil in the Philippines, second in India.